jxnpass/jxnpass.github.io/index.md

 [Build A Blog With Jekyll And GitHub Pages](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/)

-## 2: Present Your Data Project as a Linear Process
+## Step 2: Present Your Data Project as a Linear Process

 Data analysis can be especially tricky, as data projects -- especially those involved in research -- are based on purely investigative developments involving lots of trial and error.
 If you are like me, then you likely had a non-stop growing file structure for your projects, and while it makes perfect sense to you, odds are it appears incoherent to viewers.
 For the entire length of your project, you can easily find yourself diverging into various paths and directions, leading you to dead ends or breakthroughs.